#GirlThatsMySong: Let Us Remind You Why A Jodeci Biopic Is Necessary!

 It’s no secret that great biopics about the most raved about musical artists of our time are popular.
 Who doesn’t love a well-scripted, well-casted, pain story about the most influential musicians in show business?
 Let’s face it, drama sells, especially when it’s coming from the very stars we have adored growing up.

 Last month, the three-part New Edition story aired on B.E.T, and ultimately drew in a total of 28.4 million viewers.
-The epic biopic and first scripted mini series to air on B.E.T, portrayed the life of the originators of the coveted “boy band” movement as well as their transition from boys to men.
+The epic biopic and first scripted mini series to air on B.E.T, portrayed the lives of the originators of the coveted “boy band” movement as well as their transition from boys to men.
 The moving depiction of the group’s many battles and victories with drug addiction, conflicting egos, rising above exploitation, and achieving mainstream success sent social media into a frenzy.

 With so much buzz over the biggest group of the new jack swing music era, chatter about a Jodeci biopic has become more frequent.
 And, after Jodeci’s Mr. Dalvin confirmed that a biopic is actually in the works on San Francisco’s Q102.1 radio, it’s safe to say that we can anticipate a biopic about the rise of Jodeci via VH1 at the end of 2017.
 Last week, we posted the following pic on our Girl That’s My Song Facebook page with the question: “What do y’all think about a Jodeci biopic?
 Should the Bad Boys of R&B story be told?”